Adapting your workout to suit your muscle fibre type

 Jamie Hale explains how your muscle fibre type determines your ideal strength training workout.

 There is no single workout that can be labelled as the best workout.
-There are a couple of reasons for this, the first being the law of individuality which states each individual is different on a physical as well as mental level and the second being the law of adaptability which states once the body adapts to a specific stimulus it no longer derives the same benefits as it did before adaptation occurred.
+There are a couple of reasons for this, the first being the law of individuality which states each individual is different on a physical as well as the mental level and the second being the law of adaptability which states once the body adapts to a specific stimulus it no longer derives the same benefits as it did before adaptation occurred.
 These two factors make it impossible for there to be one magic workout.

 Each individual will react to a workout differently.
-A 6 foot 200-pound person has different physical attributes than a 5-foot 200-pound person.
-More than likely these two individuals have a different muscle fibre make up as well as a difference in limb and muscle length.
+A 6-foot 200-pound person has different physical attributes than a 5-foot 200-pound person.
+More than likely, these two individuals have a different muscle fibre make up as well as a difference in limb and muscle length.
 Muscle fibre makeup is one of the most important factors to consider when deciding which workout will produce better results.
 Each muscle contains three different types of muscle fibres.
-These include slow, intermediate and fast-twitch. slow-twitch fibres, also known as red fibres due to their abundant supply of blood, are active during endurance activities such as running.
-They are highly oxidative and are not likely to hypertrophy very much. fast-twitch fibres have little blood supply causing them to be white in appearance.
-They are power oriented and fatigue easily.
+These include slow, intermediate and fast-twitch.
+Slow-twitch fibres, also known as red fibres due to their abundant supply of blood, are active during endurance activities such as running.
+They are highly oxidative and are not likely to hypertrophy very much.
+Fast-twitch fibres have little blood supply causing them to be white in appearance.
+They are power-oriented and fatigue quickly.
 These fibres tend to hypertrophy more than the slow-twitch.
 Intermediate fibres have properties of both of the previously mentioned fibres.

 Dr F. Hatfield's test for fibre type

 This test indicates whether you should perform high, medium, or low reps on a particular exercise.
 For instance, if you are FT dominant, then you should use heavier loads and lower repetitions in your training.
 ST dominant individuals, on the other hand, will respond better to lighter loads and higher repetitions.

 The ratio of muscle fibre type